Blue Barnacle

-Blue Barnacle is a Metallbau Emmeln swinging pirate ship which opened in April 2021 at Chessington World of Adventures in southwest London, England as a replacement for the now defunct Black Buccaneer.
+Blue Barnacle is swinging mock pirate ship which opened in April 2021 at Chessington World of Adventures in southwest London, England as a replacement for the now defunct Black Buccaneer.
 The ride forms part of the Shipwreck Coast section of the park.
+It was named by Jennifer Hawkins, who won the competition in 2020, however the ride's opening was postponed to the next year due to covid-19.

 History

-Following the closure of Black Buccaneer at the end of 2018, it was quietly removed during the 2019 season.
+Following the closure of Black Buccaneer at the end of 2018, the ride was removed during the 2019 season.
 In January 2020, the park held a social media competition to name the attraction's replacement.
 Blue Barnacle was the winning name.
 Due to the COVID-19 pandemic, the new ride's intended opening of 2020 was postponed to 2021.

+In 2022 Pirates Cove was transformed into Shipwreck Coast, with the theming of the area being updated to feature more influence from the architecture of coastal villages and towns.
+In addition, the valley surrounding Blue Barnacle became the home of a flock of Bagot goats.

 Description

 Blue Barnacle is a type of amusement ride consisting of an open, seated gondola (usually in the style of a pirate ship) which swings back and forth, subjecting the rider to various levels of angular momentum.

 The attraction is manufactured by German company 'Metallbau Emmeln' and sports a blue, red and white colour scheme.
 The ride is 11m tall and can sit 42 riders per cycle, as well as a capacity of 650 riders per hour.
 Those between 1.1m and 1.3m must be accompanied by an adult over the age of 16, while those a minimum height of 1.3m can ride alone.